canonical/kafka-k8s-operator/docs/how-to/create-mtls-client-credentials.md

 Since you are using TLS certificates for authentication, you need to provide a way to map the client's certificate to usernames defined on the Apache Kafka cluster.

-In Charmed Apache Kafka, this is done using the `ssl_principal_mapping_rules` configuration option, which defines how the certificate's common name is translated into a username, using a regex (see [Apache Kafka's official documentation](https://kafka.apache.org/documentation/#security_authz_ssl) for more details on the syntax):
+In Charmed Apache Kafka K8s, this is done using the `ssl_principal_mapping_rules` configuration option, which defines how the certificate's common name is translated into a username, using a regex (see [Apache Kafka's official documentation](https://kafka.apache.org/documentation/#security_authz_ssl) for more details on the syntax):

 ```bash
 juju config kafka ssl_principal_mapping_rules='RULE:^.*[Cc][Nn]=([a-zA-Z0-9\.-]*).*$/$1/L,DEFAULT'
 ```

-This command will trigger a rolling restart of the charmed Apache Kafka application.
+This command will trigger a rolling restart of the Charmed Apache Kafka K8s application.
 Once the application settles to `active|idle` status, you can proceed to the next step.

 ## Add authorisation rules via ACLs for the client